 Conclusion

 Now that you know the pros and cons of grazing systems, we invite you to dive deeper with our guides on other grazing strategies.
-To learn more about what grazing systems that are being adopted in Australia, visit the Department of Agriculture site.
+To learn more about what grazing systems that are being adopted in Australia, visit the Department of Agriculture website.

 Implement the Right Grazing System for Your Farm